-For four wheel driving along vast white beaches, camping out under a star-filled sky, colourful wildflowers, whale watching and swimming at secluded bays, a visit to Cape Arid National Park 120 kilometres east of Esperance is a must.
+For four wheel driving along vast white beaches, colourful wildflowers, whale watching, fishing and swimming at secluded bays, a visit to Cape Arid National Park 120 kilometres east of Esperance is a must.

-Most of the tracks within the park are accessible only by four wheel drive – hit the dirt and you’ll be rewarded with beautiful coastal scenery of granite outcrops, sand dunes and stands of mallee trees, banksia and paperbark.
+Most of the tracks within the park are accessible only by four wheel drive – be rewarded with beautiful coastal scenery of granite outcrops, sand dunes and stands of mallee trees, banksia and paperbark.

 Take your pick from scenic picnic spots including Thomas River, Mount Ragged or Seal Creek.

-Self-guided walking trails range from one to four hours and take you deep into native bushland and along coastal heaths with views over the Southern Ocean – you may even spot southern right whales offshore.
+Self-guided walking trails range from 1-4 hours and take you deep into native bushland and along coastal heaths with views over the Southern Ocean – you may even spot southern right whales offshore.

 Not surprisingly, the swimming is idyllic, while bays like Yokinup are popular for windsurfing.